Temporal-Difference estimation of dynamic discrete choice models: Estimation of dynamic discrete games

 In contrast to (\ref{eq:Recursion}) in the single agent case, the expectation now averages over the actions of the other players as well.

 Previous literature estimates $\theta^{*}$ using a two-step procedure: In the first step, the conditional choice probabilities $P_{i}(a_{i}\vert x_{t})$ are calculated non-parametrically.
-These, along with estimates of $f_{X}(.)$ are then used to recursively solve for $h(.)$ and $g(.)$ using equation (\ref{eq:Game-Recursion-1}).
+These, along with estimates of $K(.)$ are then used to recursively solve for $h_{i}(.)$ and $g_{i}(.)$ using equation (\ref{eq:Game-Recursion-1}).
 This step requires integrating over the actions of all the other players.
-Finally, given the estimated values of $h(.)$ and $g(.)$, the parameter $\theta$ is estimated through either pseudo-likelihood (\citealp{AguirregabiriaMira2007}) or minimum distance estimation (\citealp{PesendorferSchmidt-Dengler2008}).
-Both these approaches have been proposed for discrete states.
-For continuous states, \citet{BBL2007} have proposed an alternative method to solve (\ref{eq:Game-Recursion-1}) by forward Monte Carlo simulation.
-Though computationally cheaper than discretization (which could give rise to a very high dimension of states), forward simulation is still cumbersome with many continuous states and players.
+Finally, given the estimated values of $h_{i}(.)$ and $g_{i}(.)$, the parameter $\theta$ is estimated through either pseudo-likelihood (\citealp{AguirregabiriaMira2007}) or minimum distance estimation (\citealp{PesendorferSchmidt-Dengler2008}).